OJ-Plugin/TP-generator/README.md

 - **AI Integration**:
   - OpenRouter support with access to multiple AI models
-  - Recommended model: `qwen/qwen-2.5-coder-32b-instruct:free` for optimal test point generation
+  - Recommended model (More efficient): `qwen/qwen-2.5-coder-32b-instruct:free` for optimal test point generation
+  - Recommended model (More precise): `deepseek/deepseek-r1:free` for precise test point generation
   - Planned support for OpenAI and DeepSeek

 - **Code Execution**: Verify your solution with Judge0 integration